joneavila/dissatisfaction-models/README.md

 # Models for detecting dissatisfaction in spoken dialog

-Code and documentation for models used in ["Towards Continuous Estimation of Dissatisfaction in Spoken Dialog"](http://cs.utep.edu/nigel/dissatisfaction/).
+Code and documentation for models used in [*Nigel Ward, Jonathan Avila and Aaron Alarcon*, Towards Continuous Estimation of Dissatisfaction in Spoken Dialog](http://cs.utep.edu/nigel/dissatisfaction/).

 ## Set up